• Articles |

 • Rating: 4.4/5 on Capterra

 Breeze is a lightweight project management tool for freelancers who want a clear task board, built-in time tracking, and simple client collaboration.
-Use it to plan deliverables, track billable hours, and share progress without adding unnecessary complexity.
+It helps you plan deliverables, track billable hours, and share progress without adding unnecessary complexity.

 • Freelancer-friendly UI: A clean, focused workspace that’s easy to learn and fast to update.